rubyists/rubyists.github.com/_posts/2009-06-02-more-freeswitch-ruby-love-fxc-on-the-way.markdown

 ---
 layout: post
 title: More FreeSWITCH ruby love - FXC on the way
-typo_id: 31
 ---
 With <a href="http://code.rubyists.com/projects/fs">FSR</a> well under way and being used both internally and in the wild for FreeSWITCH application development, the next logical step will be a Configurator for FreeSWITCH itself.
-FreeSWITCH has long lacked the standard Administrator/User configuration available via web or GUI, FXC is intended to allow web interfaces for configuration to be built easily with any Rack application utilizing the FreeSWITCH xml_curl  interface.
+FreeSWITCH has long lacked the standard Administrator/User configuration available via web or GUI, FXC is intended to allow web interfaces for configuration to be built easily with any Rack application utilizing the FreeSWITCH xml\_curl  interface.
 The first pass of FXC will include some Rack middleware which turns FreeSWITCH requests (to /) into easy to organize routes such as /directory/register/internal/1000, /dialplan/public/8885551212, /configuration/acl.conf.
 The goal is to eliminate the gruntwork of routing by POST variables, exposing clean Rack-app routes up the stack (for ramaze, sinatra, etc).
 The following is an example with ramaze.

 <strong><em>middleware.rb</em></strong>
 {% highlight ruby %}